xiehan/cdktf-integration-alexa-example/README.md

 #### The entire organization is already using Terraform

-If there's an org-wide initiative to get all infrastructure into Terraform, particularly if it's enforced by a platform engineering team but where in this case we do want the Alexa skill developers to have control their infrastructure themselves, then CDKTF is a great solution that will make everyone happy: the platform team can rest content that all aspects of the skill's infrastructure are managed through Terraform, while the Alexa developers can manage that configuration through TypeScript rather than having to learn HCL.
+If there's an org-wide initiative to get all infrastructure into Terraform, particularly if it's enforced by a platform engineering team but where in this case we do want the Alexa skill developers to have control their infrastructure themselves, then CDKTF is a great solution that will make everyone happy: the platform team can rest assured that all aspects of the skill's infrastructure are managed through Terraform, while the Alexa developers can manage that configuration through TypeScript rather than having to learn HCL.

 #### There is a sizeable team of developers working on the same Alexa skill